YOUR GUIDE TO:

 In recent developments (2023), contact info lives under Website Settings → Basic Site Info

-Once you updated the contact information here, the contact info is dynamically changed throughout the site.
+Once you update the contact information here, the contact info is dynamically changed throughout the site.

 🛈 Sometimes contact info on a page is set up in a content block.
 If contact info is not changing after following the steps above, you can change the information this way.